wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

 Put the screenshots into a horizontally scrollable block, which will then become a normal gallery after the initialization.
 Since all the UI element are useless without javascript, hide them until the init.

-To implement this approach it's enough to give the gallary `inactive` class, which will be then changed to `active` upon initialization, and write a bunch of styles for both states:
+To implement this approach it’s enough to give the gallary `inactive` class, which will be then changed to `active` upon initialization, and write a bunch of styles for both states:

 <div class="steam-demo fullwidth">
     <section class="gallery peppermint steam-demo-peppermint peppermint-inactive">